-Parenting tips focused on raising happier kids.
-Implementing them will help your family have happy, healthy and positive attitudes at home and at school.
+Parenting tips focused on raising happy kids.
+Implementing them will help your family have happier, healthier and more positive attitudes at home and at school.

 Only three out of every ten Americans will make resolutions this New Year and only about half of those people will actually keep them.
 Maybe these numbers are so dismal because we make resolutions that are at times too difficult to keep.
 My goal this year is to make resolutions that help my kids grow in all areas of their lives.
 I want 2014 to be the year that my family has a healthy and positive attitude about school, friends, family and everything in between.
 Below are some ideas for resolutions that can help your family feel great this year!

 1.)
 Step up the Communication.

 Family life has become so hectic that sometimes a little family communication is all you need to calm things down.
 Pick one night per week to hold a family meeting.
 This can be done over dinner or a board game.
 Whatever you choose, be sure to make your meetings a priority.
 Use this time to discuss problems, good things that happened during the week or to make plans to improve something.

 If your family cannot agree on a time, try a communication journal.
 Buy a special notebook for each child and use it to write private notes to her.
 Express to your child all of the things that you love about him.
 You can use the journal to tell her when her behavior needs improving and how it makes you feel.
 Be sure to keep these journals private.
 Your kids will have a means of communication for even the most difficult subjects.

 2.)
 Get academics on track.